NicholasPaulick/CompScience1010/README.md

 Computer Science 1010

-I upload them as I finish them.
+I upload them when I have time.

 **Note**
 Lab 1 didn't have any assignments so no folder will be uploaded